jcmcken/enhanced_argparse/README.rst

 Intro
 -----

 This module is in some sense mindlessly simple, preferring to reuse and extend ``argparse``'s built-in sub-parser capabilities rather than invent a new DSL or parsing method.
-It's primary motivation is adding easy subcommand nesting and running.
+Its primary motivation is adding easy subcommand nesting and running.

 Here are some simple examples...